dailydotdev/docs/docs/setting-up-your-feed/blocking-tags-sources.md

 2. Remove all articles that come from a [specific source](#blocking-sources)

 :::info
-Blocking is only applied on articles that are displayed on the "**My Feed**" feed
+Blocking is only applied to articles that are displayed on the "**My Feed**" feed

 Blocking a tag does not affect the content on the: